Learn a bit more about our TVBA Officers and Board Members. Big thanks to everyone who lends a hand and helps make TVBA rock and roll!

 Kirby Jay Carmichael wears many hats.
 First and foremost is that of a teacher.
-He taught Art for the Catholic Diocese and opened his own art education studio, teaching more than 60,000 children and adults how to spin clay, melt glass and many other arts.
+He taught K-12 Art for the Catholic Diocese and opened his own art education studio in 2006, teaching more than 60,000 children and adults how to spin clay, melt glass and many other arts for ten years.

 Laura loves being a part of Trinity Valley Beekeeping Association so that she can learn so much more from the amazing beekeepers that make this association so special.